Remuneration of non-executive Directors of Galapagos NV

 The Chairman of the Board of Directors, Dr. Parekh, does not receive remuneration like the other Directors.
-However, a consultancy contract was made with him several years ago, under which he receives an annual fee of £50,000 as compensation for giving strategic advice.
+However, a consultancy contract was made with him in 2005, under which he receives an annual fee of £50,000 as compensation for giving strategic advice.

 Except as set forth above, there are no other benefits granted to the non-executive Directors.